Introduction

 Commonly Used RPE Options

-There are different types of respirators available, each offering different levels of protection:
+Various types of respirators are available, each providing different levels of protection:

 Disposable Respirators: